-5. You can make returns at T.J.Maxx without a receipt.
+5. The T.J.Maxx return policy lets you make returns without a receipt.

 You don’t technically need a receipt to return items at T.J.Maxx.
 But without a receipt, you will have to show a valid photo ID.
 With no receipt, your refund can only be issued via store credit.

 6. If you’re returning a gift, you’ll only get store credit.